 Football Glossary and Football Statistics Glossary

 Passing Yards: 1 point per 25 yards passingFF - forced fumbles.
 We are still working on integrating this into our data set.
 FGA - field goals attempted.
 FGM - field goals made.
 FL (position) - flanker.
 Fmb - fumbles.
 This includes all fumbles, including those that were recovered by the fumbler's team.
 FR - fumble recoveries.
 G - games played.
 GS - games started.
 This is complete from 1980 forward, and partially complete before that.
 Int - in a passing table, this means interceptions thrown.
 In a defensive table, it means interceptions caught.
 LH (position) - left halfback.
 Lng - long gain.
 This was the player's (or team's) longest gain of the season in that particular category.
 LS (position) - left safety.
 MG (position) - middle guard (in a 5-2 defense).
 NY/A - net yards per passing attempt: (pass yards - sack yards)/(passing attempts + sacks).
 OthTD - other TDs: all touchdowns that were not rushing, receiving, kickoff return, punt return, interception return, or fumble return touchdowns.
 OvRank - overall rank (for fantasy football).
 This denotes the player's overall rank (among all players, not just those at his position) for that season.
 See also VBD and fantasy points.
 PB - the number of times the player was a pro bowler.
 PD - passes defensed.
 A relatively new stat.
 We are still working on integrating it into our data set.
 Pnt - punts.
 Pos - position.
 Note that this is upper-case if the player was his team's primary starter at the given position, it is lower-case if the player started some games but was not his team's primary starter.
 It is blank if the player did not start very many games (or none at all).
 There are no hard-and-fast rules for exactly who gets classified as a primary starter, a part-time starter, or a non-starter, but the information has been provided to us by the editors of the ESPN Pro Football Encyclopedia, who have made these designations after much research.
 PosRank - position rank (for fantasy football).
 This denotes the player's rank within his position for that season.
 See also VBD, fantasy points, and OvRank.
-Pro Bowler - A player is considered a pro bowler if he was named to the pro bowl as a starter, a reserve, or an injury replacement.
-If named to the team, a player is considered a pro bowler even if he does not attend the pro bowl due to injury.
+Pro Bowler - A player is considered a Pro Bowler if they were named to the Pro Bowl in the initial selections, if they were a named replacement who played in the Pro Bowl, or if they were a replacement selection who was unavailable because of the Super Bowl.
+If they were in the initial selections, a player is considered a Pro Bowler even if they do not end up appearing in the Pro Bowl due to injury.
+Pts - points scored.
+A player is credited with points scored when they score a touchdown, kick a field goal, are the defender responsible for a safety, convert a point after touchdown, or score a two-point conversion.
+On passing plays, the receiver is the player credited with points, since they are the player entering the end zone.
 R/G - receptions per game.
 Rate - passer rating.
 Note that pro and college football use different formulas.
 Some details can be found here and you can calculate a passer rating using our NFL Passer Rating Calculator Tool.
 Rec - receptions.
 RH (position) - right halfback.
 RRTD - rushing TDs plus receiving TDs.
 RS (position) - right safety.
 SE (position) - split end.
 Sk - in a passing table (1969--present), this refers to times sacked.
 In a defensive table, it refers to the number of sacks a player or team made.
 For individuals, sacks have only been an official stat since 1982.
 Sk% - sack percentage: (times sacked)/(passing attempts + times sacked).

 Passing Touchdowns: 4 points